Inuit genealogy

 Search tips

-• Consider events and locations that are connected to Inuit.
-Such events include:
+• Consider events and locations connected to Inuit such as:

-• Geographical differences in language and dialect had a significant impact on the spelling and pronunciation of names and places.
-As a result, individuals who are related may have names that are spelled or pronounced differently.
+• Geographical differences in language and dialect had a significant effect on the spelling and pronunciation of names and places.
+Relatives may have names that are spelled or pronounced differently.

 • In the past, Inuit had only one name as the Inuit naming system did not recognize shared family names or surnames.
 Inuit names were also not gender specific.